Volkswagen Polo GTI review – design

 The exterior GTI addenda is less successful at portraying what’s under the skin.
 Looks more like a high-spec Polo than proper GTI

-All the usual GTI paraphernalia is correct and present, though, with liberal use of red highlights on the brakes, badging and the iconic red stripe across the front bumper.
-Like the Golf, the Polo GTI’s headlights are also bespoke, that red line extending into the lighting unit itself.
+The GTI’s usual paraphernalia is correct and present, though, with liberal use of red highlights on the brakes, badging and the iconic red stripe across the front bumper.
+GTIs run on standard 17-inch wheels and tyres, but a tastier set of 18s is available on the options list.

-As is the usual GTI way, the Polo is grown up, purposeful, but not too obvious, a perfectly formed metaphor about the way the Polo GTI drives.
+As is the usual GTI way, the Polo is grown up, purposeful, but not too obvious – a perfectly formed metaphor about the way it drives.
 Spec wisely and the Polo GTI will easily slip past unnoticed.
 Whether that’s what you want in a hot hatchback, however, is something to be considered.
-Maybe the forthcoming, but not yet delivered, manual gearbox option will offer a much needed injection of driver engagement.